 View the financial aid limitations based on the type of course you enroll for through Continuing Education.

-Financial aid, with the exception of work-study, will be applied directly to the student’s university bill, and any funds exceeding the bill will be refunded to the student’s bank account by direct deposit approximately three days before classes begin.
+Financial aid, with the exception of work-study, will be applied directly to the student’s tuition and fee bill, and any funds exceeding the bill will be refunded to the student’s bank account by direct deposit approximately three days before classes begin.

 Students receiving financial aid are expected to be familiar with a variety of policies such as the Adjustments to Financial Aid Policy, Satisfactory Academic Progress Policy, Students Rights and Responsibilities, and more.